facebookresearch/vsc2022/docs/baseline_dino.md

 # DINO baseline
-The baseline can be also implemented with [DINO](https://arxiv.org/abs/2104.14294) features, using the pretrained ViT-B/8 provided in the official [repo](https://github.com/facebookresearch/dino).
+The baseline can also be implemented with [DINO](https://arxiv.org/abs/2104.14294) features, using the pretrained ViT-S/16 provided in the official [repo](https://github.com/facebookresearch/dino) that has similar computational requirements to a ResNet50, so as to meet the limitation of the challenge.

 This baseline produces global frame descriptors with 1536 dimensions and builds on the same process as the previous [SSCD baseline](baseline.md) for video retrieval and localization.